-However, a rebound relationship can be a bad idea for several reasons related to your divorce.
-There can be serious legal consequences if you start seeing other people before your divorce is finalized, especially if you are engaged in a hotly contested dispute with your soon-to-be-ex-spouse about certain divorce issues such as alimony, child custody, or even property division.
+A rebound relationship can be a bad idea for several reasons related to your divorce.
+There can be serious legal consequences if you start seeing other people before your divorce is finalized, especially if you are engaged in a hotly contested dispute with your soon-to-be-ex-spouse about certain divorce issues such as fault in the break-up of the marriage, child custody, or even property division.

 Dating Can Be Seen as Adultery